 - Control over financial condition after bankruptcy

-- Complete debt forgiveness if the debtor's estate does not cover all obligations.
+- Full debt forgiveness if the debtor's property does not cover all liabilitiesis the primary result of judicial bankruptcy..

 - Prohibition on obtaining new loans - within 5 years after declaring bankruptcy the debtor cannot take a loan or credit (except for microcredits).